Sign In Try Free

 Delivery should not require rebuilding the deck elsewhere.
 Lumen supports PPTX, PDF, HTML, and slide images and present mode, speaker notes, timer, and shareable delivery.

-Evaluation criteria for business teams
+Evaluation criteria for business teams choosing the best presentation software

 Criterion What to ask Why it matters